 - Dr Paul Sparks

 - Mr Michael Yii

-- Designed to enable replacement of a diseased aortic valve without open heart surgery or surgical removal of the native valve, Epworth has seen over 300 transcatheter aortic valve implantation's performed
+- Epworth performs approximately 150 transcatheter aortic valve implantations (TAVI) each year.
+This procedure is designed to replace a diseased aortic valve without open heart surgery or surgical removal of the native valve.

 - Robotic mitral valve surgery has been performed at Epworth since 2004.
 The procedure enables complex mitral valve operations to be performed via a small incision on the side of the chest.
 The rate of success of mitral valve repair procedures has been 99%, amongst the best in the world

 - Epworth Richmond became the first private hospital in Victoria to offer open and endovascular capabilities for neurosurgery, cardiac and vascular procedures with the Siemens Artis Q hybrid biplane theatre.
 The hybrid technology allows surgeons to perform minimally invasive procedures that result in safer, faster and more efficient treatment of patients